LackOfMorals/lackofmorals.github.io/_posts/2025-02-25-graphql-aura-v7-library.md

 ```

 Output to the console will be a v7 library GraphQL schema file for your Neo4j database.
 You can adjust it as needed and then load into the GraphQL for Neo4j AuraDB using the Console or the Aura CLI.

+## A few final words

+Admitedly this can be improved ( a lot, I'm not kidding myself at all ) with items such as:-

+- Output to a file
+- Better error handling for things like issue with Neo4j connection

+But it works.

+If you're taking part in the Conway Game of Life competition, using the introspector in this way allows you to quickly generate the schema based off the Developer Blog for [Conway Game of Life in Cyper](https://neo4j.com/blog/developer/cypher-game-of-life/)

+You can then use that with a GraphQL DataAPI

+Later